jmankoff/interaction/assignments/doodle.md

 Tasks:
 - Create a beautiful doodle of your own

-Create a new activity called `Part2Activity`.
-In here you should use all 3 functions implemented in [Part 1](#part-1) to draw your own doodle.
-You are welcome to implement new functions to make a creative and/or beautiful doodle.
+This is where your creativity comes into play.
+We've created a blank slate for you in `Part2Activity`.
+In here you should use all three methods implemented in [Part 1](#part-1) to draw your own doodle.
+You are welcome to implement new methods in `Part2Activity` to make a more creative and beautiful doodle.

+**Tips**:
-**Tip**: Add your new activity to `AndroidManifest.xml`.
-You can control which activity launches with the app by moving the existing `<intent-filter>` tag between different activities.
+- To control which activity launches with the app by moving the existing `<intent-filter>` tag between different activities.

-Aim for complexity similar to [Part 1](#part-1) (images, text, and shapes) though you don't need to use as many images.
+- Aim for complexity similar to [Part 1](#part-1) (images, text, and shapes) though you don't need to use as many images.
 Try to be creative, you work will be graded by your peers.
-Your may use the attractive home-cooked food images ([photo credit](https://www.XiaoyiZhang.me)) we include in `res/drawable` or use your own images.
-If you chose to use your own images, please be sure to turn them in exactly as specified in [Turn-in](#turn-in).
+- You may use the attractive home-cooked food images ([photo credit](https://www.XiaoyiZhang.me)) we include in `res/drawable` or use your own images.
+  - **If you chose to use your own images, please be sure to turn them in exactly as specified in [Turn-in](#turn-in).**

-If your animation is laggy, please reduce the number of images you put on canvas or reduce the file size of images (e.g., convert png to jpg, reduce resolution of image file).
+- If your animation is laggy, please reduce the number of images you put on canvas or reduce the file size of images (e.g., convert png to jpg, reduce resolution of image file).
+- **Make sure that your doodle depends on _nothing_ outside of the files described in [Turn-in](#turn-in).**

 *For Peer Grading*
 <!-- XXX TODO(rfrowe): Will we use canvas -->
 This portion of the assignment will be peer graded.
-You will receive 1pt for peer grading others' doodles through Canvas.
+You will receive 1pt for peer grading others' doodles.
 You will have a chance to nominate the most creative doodles.
 The winners will be shown off in class.

 *Related APIs*:
 [Android Animation](https://developer.android.com/training/animation/reposition-view) /